ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/sdaigen-map.md

 ### 📁 `__configs__/A1111/` (Automatic1111 WebUI Configuration)
 #### 📋 `_extensions.txt`
 **Purpose**: Extension list for Automatic1111 WebUI **Description**: Text file containing list of extensions to be installed with Automatic1111 WebUI, including URLs and local names for each extension.
-Organized by contributor (ANXETY, Gutris1, OTHER).
+Organized by contributor (ScarySingleDocs, Gutris1, OTHER).

 #### ⚙️ `config.json`
 **Purpose**: Automatic1111 WebUI configuration